"Wild" Fire is Inevitable; Urban Home Ignitions Are Not

 Anyone in harm's way in California's horrendous wildfire outbreak should skip this post

-Once again, American communities (like others from Australia to Greece and Portugal) are facing calamitous impacts from wildfires that started in brush or forests and exploded as embers carried on ferocious gusts literally spark urban firestorms.
+Once again, American communities (like others from Australia to Greece and Portugal) are facing calamitous impacts from wildfires that started in brush or forests and exploded as embers carried on ferocious gusts literally spark extreme urban fires firestorms.1

 Think back to Lahaina, Hawaii; Superior, Colorado; Santa Rosa, California.
 I can keep going… Scroll to the bottom of the post for my dispatches on these previous catastrophes.

 Now add Pacific Palisades, Pasadena, and other Southern California communities scorched or threateneed by the still-spreading fires around the greater Los Angeles metro region.
-The Los Angeles Times has dropped its paywall for live coverage and that’s a good way to get the latest, including the first reports of two deaths (so far).
+The Los Angeles Times has dropped its paywall for live coverage and that’s a good way to get the latest, including the first reports of deaths.

 I snipped this clip from one of the AlertCalifornia fire-monitoring webcams last night.
 The speed of spread is insane (but not unprecedented).